 - Management, oversight, and standards for OCIO project management;

 - Assist the component Records Officers with managing the transfer and retrieval of Federal component paper records from offsite storage;

 - Responsible for the capture and storage of Presidential and Federal electronic records and their transfer to the National Archives and Records Administration;

-- Manage the infrastructure supporting the EOP Internet and Intranet sites and technologies.
+- Manage the infrastructure supporting the EOP Internet and Intranet sites and technologies; and

-The OCIO is comprised of: the Office of the Deputy CIO which includes the Project Management Office, Quality Assurance, and Funds; Customer Support; Information Risk Management; Operations & Engineering; and New Media Technologies; and Library and Research Services.
+The OCIO is comprised of: the Office of the Deputy CIO which includes the Project Management Office, Quality Assurance, and Funds; Customer Support; Information Risk Management; Operations & Engineering; New Media Technologies; and Library and Research Services.